-Since Professor Richard Shultz began studying security issues, there have been massive changes in the international security environment, the use of force, and its implications.
-The most recent shift, which began in the immediate post-Cold War period and climaxed with terrorist attacks on 9/11, has highlighted the fact that traditional conflict and warfare is increasingly being replaced by a new form of warfare --one which modern armies and security services are ineffective in combating.
+Since Professor Richard Shultz began studying security issues, there have been massive changes in the international security environment, the use of force and its implications.
+The most recent shift, which began in the immediate post-Cold War period and climaxed with terrorist attacks on 9/11, has highlighted the fact that traditional conflict and warfare is increasingly being replaced by a new form of irregular warfare - one which modern armies and security services have great difficulties managing.
 Former Deputy Supreme Allied Commander Europe General Rupert Smith, in his book The Utility of Force, refers to these new conflicts as “war amongst the people.”
-These are the precisely the kinds of conflict that lie at the center of Professor Shultz’s research and publication agenda.
+These are precisely the kinds of conflict that lie at the center of Shultz’s research and publication agenda.

 These changes in conflict and war led Shultz to explore many different aspects of the issue: For example, in the immediate aftermath of 9/11 he was concerned with three questions: What were the tools the U.S. had at its disposal to deal with these kinds of security challenges?
 What were the roles of Special Operations Forces?
 Why did the U.S. never use its Special Mission Units to deal with Osama bin Laden and al Qaeda?